mne-tools/mne-lsl/README.md

 ## For AntNeuro eego users
 Use the OpenVibe acquisition server and make sure to check "LSL output" in preference.
 If you don't see "eego" from the device selection, it's probably because you didn't install the additional drivers when you installed OpenVibe.

-The customized firmware should be installed on Arduino Micro and the circuit design included in the document folder should be printed to a circuit board.

 # To do